 MEMBERSHIP AND MEETINGS OF THE BOARD OF DIRECTORS AND ITS COMMITTEES

 The Company is managed under the direction of the Board of Directors.
-The Board meets during our fiscal year to review significant developments affecting us and to act on matters requiring Board approval.
+The Board meets to review significant developments affecting us and to act on matters requiring Board approval.

 Current committee membership is shown in the table below.